 The risks of silicone caulking are fairly minimal, but it's important to know what you're getting when you choose to work with silicone caulk.
 It's just one type of caulk that's commonly available for home repairs; water-based non-acrylic caulk is the other.
 Because water-based caulk can be messy to work with and is prone to staining, aging and mildew, many people prefer working with silicone-based products when recaulking their tubs.
 It provides a better water-tight seal, but there are a few drawbacks to using silicone caulk.

-By far the biggest drawback of using silicone caulk is the odor.
-Known to cause dizziness or lightheadedness because of its overpowering smell, many contractors chose to use a more expensive, odor-free caulk.
+By far the biggest risk of silicone caulking is its odor.
+This kind of caulk is known to cause dizziness or lightheadedness because of its overpowering smell.
+It's such a significant drawback that many contractors chose to use a more expensive, odor-free caulk.
 Typical silicone caulk has an aroma akin to extremely strong vinegar.
 This odor will dissipate, but it will take at least two days.

 Silicone caulk is made by taking silica sand and transforming it into an oil-based polymer.
 This is what gives the caulk a great deal of give.
-This is especially needed in tubs that move a good deal as the average bath with water weighs more than 300 lbs. when full.
+This is especially needed in tubs that move a good deal as the average bath with water weighs more than 300 pounds when full.
 The oil eventually evaporates over the years, but after application, silicone caulk will not take paint.
-If you plan on painting over your caulk, then go with a water-based acrylic caulking.

 Silicone caulk requires a certain degree of moisture in the air to set completely, which means it can take much longer to dry in drier climates than the acrylic-based caulk.
 Prepare to spend an extra day waiting for your caulk to dry if you live in an arid climate.